-Are you feeling lost and uncertain about the way your life is going?
-Do you suffer from anxiety or depression?
 Do you wish you had someone to talk to but are afraid that asking for help isn’t “the manly thing to do?”
+Understandable, all considering.

 While traditionally men have not been the ones to seek out therapy, that doesn’t mean they haven’t had reason to.
 For example, according to a recent Substance Abuse and Mental Health Services Administration (SAMHSA) survey, the number of men who seek treatment for mental health issues is significantly lower than the number of women with the same mental health concerns.

 What are some of those most common mental health symptoms plaguing men?